clean-css/clean-css/README.md

 var output = new CleanCSS(options).minify(input);
 ```

+## What's new in version 5.3

+clean-css 5.3 introduces one new feature:

+* variables can be optimized using level 1's `variableValueOptimizers` option, which accepts a list of [value optimizers](https://github.com/clean-css/clean-css/blob/master/lib/optimizer/level-1/value-optimizers.js) or a list of their names, e.g. `variableValueOptimizers: ['color', 'fraction']`.

 ## What's new in version 5.0

-clean-css 5.0 will introduce some breaking changes:
+clean-css 5.0 introduced some breaking changes:

 * Node.js 6.x and 8.x are officially no longer supported;
 * `transform` callback in level-1 optimizations is removed in favor of new [plugins](#plugins) interface;